fluent/fluent-logger-php/README.md

 cp -r src/Fluent <path/to/your_project>
 ````

-this library will be able to install via pear command soon.
+This library will be part of pear soon.

-# Useage
+# Usage

 ````
 <?php